RaaviMunisree/Crypto-Price-Tracker/README.md

 ```

 3. **Replace the `src/` Folder**

-- Delete the existing `src/` folder in your React app.
+- Delete `src/` folder into the project.
-- Copy your uploaded `src/` folder into the project.
+- Copy uploaded `src/` folder into the project.

 4. **Run the App**
 ```bash
 npm start
 ```

-You should see your Crypto Price Tracker running at `http://localhost:3000`
+Crypto Price Tracker running at `http://localhost:3000`

 ---